 |Insurance savings plan||Advertised interest rate||Minimum deposit amount||Maximum deposit amount|

 |Singtel Dash EasyEarn||1.8% (1.5% guaranteed + 0.3% non-guaranteed) for first year only||$2,000||$20,000|

 Finally, there’s also an alternative savings account by local financial services company Singapura Finance.
 It’s under the SDIC Deposit Insurance Scheme, so your capital is protected up to $75,000.

 |Savings account||Advertised interest rate||Minimum deposit amount||Maximum deposit amount|

 |Singapura Finance ViVid||1.05% on first $10,000; 1.3% on next $10,000 (guaranteed)||$500 for initial deposit (thereafter, maintain minimum account balance of $200)||$20,000|

 Verdict: We like the Singlife Account for its flexibility and high promised interest.
 The initial deposit and minimum funding is a low $500, which makes it appealing to those who want to try it out.
 It also comes with a debit card to make accessing your funds easier.

-For savings above $10,000, the next best choice is Etiqa ELASTIQ as it guarantees a relatively high 1.8% p.a. for three years.
-Note that there is a lock-in period of 90 days.
-After three months, you can start withdrawing cash, but you need to maintain at least $5,000 in your account to avoid a service fee.
+For savings above $10,000, the next best choice is Singtel Dash EasyEarn as it guarantees a relatively high 1.5% p.a. for the first year.
+Plus, there is no lock-in period at all.

 The next few options are cash management accounts by robo advisors and investment brokerages, meaning they take your cash and ‘manage’ (invest) it for you.